MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-get-ready.md

 ---
-title: Get the organization ready
+title: Get organizations ready after user acceptance testing
 description: Read about the change manager's tasks during the final stages of the Dynamics 365 implementation project.
 Learn how to get users and their organization ready to use the solution.
 author: taksatoms
 ms.author: tsato